RTEMS/rtems-docs/user/tools/tester.rst

 This BSP requires the ``--rtems-tools`` option because the SPARC GDB is the ``sparc-rtems4.11-gdb`` command that is part of the RTEMS tools.
-Not every BSP will require this option so you will need to check the specifics of the BSP configuration to determine if it is needed.
+Not every BSP will require this option so you will need to check the specifics of the BSP configuration you are using in order to determine if it is needed.

-The output you see is each test starting to run.
-The :program:`rtems-test` command by default runs multiple tests in parallel so you will see a number start quickly and then new tests start as others finish.
-The output shown here is from an 8 core processor so the first 8 are started in parallel and the status shows the order in which they actually started, which is not 1 to 8.
+An output line is printed for each test that is executed.
+The :program:`rtems-test` command by default runs multiple tests in parallel so you will see a number of tests starting quickly and then new tests start as others finish.
+For example, the output shown above is from an 8-core processor.
+Thus, the first 8 tests started in parallel and the status shows the order in which they actually started, which is not necessarily sequential, as it happens in the example above where test 8 started before test 7.

-The test start line shows the current status of the tests.
-The status reported is when the test starts and not the result of that test.
-A fail, timeout or invalid count changing means a test running before this test started failed, not the starting test.
-The status here has 7 tests passed, no failures, 5 timeouts and 1 invalid test.
+Each output line shows information about the current status of the tests.
+The status reported in each line is the status when the test starts and not the result of that particular test.
+Thus, a fail, timeout or invalid count changing means a test running before this test failed.
+The overall status in the end shows that 7 tests passed, no failures, 5 timeouts and 1 invalid test.

+Concerning the output of each line, we have the following:

 .. code-block:: none

     [ 5/13] p:2  f:0  u:0  e:0  I:0  B:0  t:0  i:0  | sparc/erc32: hello.exe

-* [ 5/13] indicates the test number, in this case test 5 of 13 tests.
+* [ 5/13] indicates the test number, in this case test 5 out of 13 tests.
-* ``p`` is the passed test count (2 in this case)
+* ``p`` is the passed test count (2 in this case).
-* ``f`` is the failed test count (0 in this case)
+* ``f`` is the failed test count (0 in this case).
-* ``u`` is the count for test marked as "user-input" as they expect input from user
+* ``u`` is the count for test marked as "user-input" (tests that expect input from the user).
-* ``e`` is the expected-fail count (tests that are expected to fail)
+* ``e`` is the expected-fail count (tests that are expected to fail).
-* ``I`` is the count for tests the results of which are indeterminate
+* ``I`` is the count for tests the results of which are indeterminate.
-* ``B`` is the count for benchmarked tests
+* ``B`` is the count for benchmarked tests.
-* ``t`` is the timeout test count
+* ``t`` is the timeout test count.
 * ``i`` is the invalid test count.
 * ``sparc/erc32`` is the architecture and BSP names.
 * ``hello.exe`` is the executable name.